 Like tourists, hummingbirds love summering in Maine.
-Between the months of May and September, lush Maine is the ideal stopover for these migrating tropical birds on their route from South America to Canada and back again.
+Between the months of May and September, lush Maine is the ideal stopover for these migrating tropical birds on their route from Central America to Canada and back again.

 Bob Yunick tries to visit Maine every year from upstate New York for the hummingbirds.
 It didn’t start that way, though: he first came to Maine to visit a former neighbor who had moved out by Mooselookmeguntic Lake near the western border of the state.
 The friends planned to go fishing, but a different kind of wildlife caught Yunick’s eye.

 “I noticed feeders with huge amounts of hummingbirds,” Yunick said.
 “The Maine lake country seems to be a preferred habitat for ruby-throated hummingbirds: the water, the woods, the climate, the whole nine yards.”

 Yunick doesn’t just watch hummingbirds, though.
 He is one of the few people licensed to band hummingbirds for scientific research.

 Bird banding is the process of marking individual birds by carefully wrapping a numbered metal or plastic tag around their ankles.

 “Banding is the only way of identifying a bird as an individual,” said Anthony Hill, a councilor for the Eastern Bird Banding Association and a hummingbird bander from South Hadley, Massachusetts, who also bands hummingbirds in Maine.
 “We refer to it as the bird’s social security number.”

 Bird banding is not a citizen science free-for-all, though.
 The federal government distributes permits and regulates bird banding to ensure the safety of the birds and the best possible data.